AndrewLam288/Andrew-Lam-Rustlings-/Exercise 06-09.md

             ..order_template
         };

 I just want to note this as it took me a while, mostly cause I didn't read carefully about the warning that Rust gave me.
-But are there any other scenario where it would fall off this base struct, like the base struct not being the final field
+But are there any other scenario where it would fall off this base struct, like the base struct not being the final field.
+Also I was wondering what is the #[cfg(test)] and the following mod tests, use super::*; was for